-- What type of treatment did you receive for the cancer?
+- What type of treatment did you receive for cancer?

 - When did you complete cancer treatment?

 How does family history of cancer affect my life insurance?

-Examples of how family history of cancer vary by company, include:
+Examples of how a family history of cancer varies by company, include:

 - Some companies only consider family history if the family member died.

 - Other companies penalize you even if the parent or sibling survived.

 - If you’re age 60 or older, many carriers will completely disregard family history.